fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-11-developing-with-apple-silicon.md

 This will result in two directories in the home folder:

-- `~/.nvm` # ARM
+- `~/.nvm` - Apple Silicon
-- `~/.nvm_x86` # Intel
+- `~/.nvm_x86` - Intel

 Here, I would've liked to differentiate using `npm` and `npm86`.
-But I haven't found any way to achieve this.
+But I figured out a way to achieve this.
 Therefore I am running `nvm` like this, depending on whether you want nvm/npm/node for either ARM or Intel:

-- `nvm` in the default Terminal
+- `nvm` in the default terminal
-- `NVM_DIR=$HOME/.nvm_x86 nvm` in the Rosetta 2 Terminal
+- `NVM_DIR=$HOME/.nvm_x86 nvm` in the Rosetta 2 terminal

-Then I can install node and use npm like so:
+Then I can install node and use npm from the respective terminal:

 ```bash
 # ARM, executed from the native Terminal